edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

 tags:
   - Cloudflare
 ---
-<a href="https://www.cloudflare.com/" target="_blank">Cloudflare</a> provides a content delivery network and distributed domain name server services to help secure and accelerate websites.
+[Cloudflare](https://www.cloudflare.com/) provides a content delivery network and distributed domain name server services to help secure and accelerate websites.
 This cloud-based service sits between the visitor and the CloudFlare user's hosting provider, acting as a reverse proxy for the website.
 While the majority of web content management systems have no problem with such an approach out of the box, TYPO3 is different.
 There are some minor settings that need to be changed for this combination to work.
 This article will show you how to accomplish this.